cfpb/capital-framework/contributing/index.md

 ### Adhere to any linting errors or warnings

 Linting tasks that are set up within component build processes are there to promote consistency.
-When contributing code please publicly track that there are no linting errors or warnings testing checklist in the pull request description.
+When contributing code please publicly track that there are no linting errors or warnings using the testing checklist in the pull request description.

 ### Follow our CSS naming conventions